ioslh/cerver/README.md

-# cerver
+# Cerver [C-Server]

-A simple HTTP server implemented by C. Just for learning purpose, not recommend for any environment.
+A simple HTTP server implemented in C. Just for learning purpose, not recommended for any environment.